Polyamory Therapy in Concord, NC

 I help my clients process their beliefs, needs, and desires in their relationships.
 We will explore integral aspects of your identity and develop ways to ensure your relationships support your innermost values, ethics, and boundaries.
 From communication styles, intimacy needs, attachments, and trauma, we will learn how to prioritize yourself in order to best show up for the loved ones in your life.

-If you are interested in exploring your approach to relationships, double check your Google calendar to schedule your free consultation for polyamory therapy in Concord, NC today.
+If you are interested in exploring your approach to relationships, double check your Google calendar to schedule your free therapy consultation today.
 I look forward to speaking with you!

 Other Therapy Services in Concord, NC